evolvingstuff/vdw2/content/posts/mild-cognitive-impairment-rarely-diagnosed-in-time-no-mention-of-vitamin-d.md

 │   inner_content: `Millions of older adults likely have minor memory issues that can later become dementia. %%%But only a fraction of them are diagnosed early enough for new treatments to stand a chance.`
 │   children:
 │   ├── TextNode
-│   │   full_match: `Millions of older adults likely have minor memory issues that can later become dementia. %%%But only a fraction of them are diagnosed early enough for new treatments to stand a chance.`
+│   │   full_match: `Millions of older adults likely have minor memory issues that can later become dementia. ` │   │   inner_content: `Millions of older adults likely have minor memory issues that can later become dementia. ` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   inner_content: `Millions of older adults likely have minor memory issues that can later become dementia. %%%But only a fraction of them are diagnosed early enough for new treatments to stand a chance.`├── TextNode
+│   │   full_match: `But only a fraction of them are diagnosed early enough for new treatments to stand a chance.` │   │   inner_content: `But only a fraction of them are diagnosed early enough for new treatments to stand a chance.`├── TextNode
 │   full_match: `\n`
 │   inner_content: `\n`├── ListItemNode
 │   full_match: `*&quot;Expected and diagnosed rates of mild cognitive impairment and dementia in the U.S. Medicare population: observational analysis&quot; July 2023 https://doi.org/10.1186/s13195-023-01272-z FREE PDF`